-Needle exchanges we provide clean and sterile injecting equipment and will dispose of used works.
-Needle exchanges can also get advice on safer injecting and general healthcare.
-If you use drugs it is very important to use clean and sterile needles and injecting paraphernalia and you should not share it with others.
+Needle exchanges provide clean and sterile injecting equipment and will dispose of used ones.
+Needle exchanges can also provide advice on safer injecting and general healthcare.
+If you use drugs it is very important to use clean and sterile needles and injecting paraphernalia, and you should not share it with others.
 This will minimise your chances of becoming infected with Hepatitis C or HIV.

 An assessment by a keyworker of a client which identifies what support the client needs.

 New Psychoactive Substances (NPS)

 New Psychoactive Substances (NPS), formally known as ‘legal highs’, contain one or more chemical substances which produce similar effects to illegal drugs (like cocaine, cannabis and ecstasy).
 These new substances recently became controlled under The New Psychoactive Substances Act of 2016, making it illegal to produce, supply or offer to supply an NPS if it is to be used for pyschoactive effect.
 There is not enough research about these new substances to know about their potency, adverse effects from human consumption, or the effects when used with other substances or alcohol.
 However, more and more NPS are being researched to see what their dangers are.
 NPS can actually be much stronger than their counterparts and so are also often much more dangerous.

 Clients' numeracy and literacy skills are assessed so that keyworkers are able to work with them to improve these skills.